Skip to main content

 -- Read values

-if score then
+if self.score then

-print(`Score: {score.value}`)
+print(`Score: {self.score.value}`)

 end